m-dadej/Downloading-and-aggregating-stocks/README.md

 ================
 Mateusz Dadej

 This repository contains of scripts that allow for user-friendly downloading of historical stock data listed on polish stock market (GPW/WSE).
 In near future it might be part of quantitative finance library.
 Sources of the included functions, as of now, are [info.bossa.pl](https://info.bossa.pl/notowania/metastock/), website of polish brokerage house and [stooq.pl](https://stooq.com/), financial portal.
+Note, that using data from both of these sources without disclaiming source is illegal and unethical.

 #### Easiest way to download dataset of up to date historical share prices for every stock on GPW